mochixuan/react-native-drag-sort/README.md

 # react-native-drag-sort
 Drag and drop sort control for react-native

-This is a fork that fixes AutoDragSortableView's bug, where when you try to drag, you're able to drag a bit to the right, which shouldn't happen as it's a one column list.
+This is a fork that fixes DragSortableView / AutoDragSortableView's bug, where when you try to drag, you're able to drag a bit to the right, which shouldn't happen as it's a one column list.

 ![GitHub license](https://img.shields.io/badge/license-MIT-green.svg)